Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 ![image](https://user-images.githubusercontent.com/91752852/142570364-376bac58-ba7b-4725-bd85-c015479f04dd.png)
  Where X bar is the mean of values, X is the actual mean and n is the number of values.

+ ## How to solve Overfitting in Decision Tree?

+ There are mainly 2 ways for pruning:

+(i) Pre-pruning – we can stop growing the tree earlier, which means we can prune/remove/cut a node if it has low importance while growing the tree.

+(ii) Post-pruning – once our tree is built to its depth, we can start pruning the nodes based on their significance.

 # XGBOOST
 ## Overview